Online shopping continues to grow at a fast rate in

 Fee Free Debit Cards

-N26 is one online bank that provides a debit card that has no foreign currency spending fees.
+N26 is one online bank available in Ireland that provides a debit card without any foreign currency spending fees.

-A prepaid debit card is also available in Ireland from Revolut that has no fees when spending in non Euro currencies.
+A popular prepaid debit card is also available in Ireland from Revolut .
+It has no fees when spending in non Euro currencies.

 Some people in Ireland may think they can avoid or reduce currency charges by paying in Euro on sites such as Amazon.
 But the exchange rate used by Amazon’s currency converter will end up costing you more than paying in Sterling.